 - 6.1 All Kuharchik employees and subcontractors are required to self-monitor for symptoms similar to that of COVID-19 (fever, cough, tiredness and shortness of breath) or other pandemic virus. - 6.2 All employees and subcontractors are required to notify their direct supervisor immediately upon noticing symptoms similar to that of a pandemic virus such as, COVID-19, whether a diagnosis has been obtained or not.
 Supervisors will immediately notify the Designated Representative of any employees who have reported symptoms. - 6.2.1 The employee will be directed to go home and self-quarantine and notify medical personnel should their condition become life threatening. - 6.2.2 All areas of the facility will be cleaned and disinfected prior to work resuming. - 6.3 Employees and subcontractors who have, or are assumed to have, tested positive are required to follow all applicable guidelines set forth in this plan. - 6.4 Symptomatic employees and subcontractors will be required to self-quarantine for a minimum of fourteen (14) days or until symptom free, whichever is longer.
 They should contact the Designated Representative upon this time to determine if capable of returning to work. - 6.5 Symptomatic employees and subcontractors will be assumed to have tested positive until a diagnosis proves otherwise.
-If a symptomatic employee has tested negative for the pandemic (COVID-19) virus, the Designated Representative will determine if that individual is capable of returning to work. - No infected or symptomatic employee or subcontractors may return to work until cleared to do so by the Designated Representative.
-The Designated Representative shall not allow any infected or symptomatic person to return to work who has not been cleared to do so, in writing, by an appropriate healthcare provider.
+If a symptomatic employee has tested negative for the pandemic (COVID-19) virus, the Designated Representative will determine if that individual is capable of returning to work. - 6.6 No infected or symptomatic employee or subcontractors may return to work until cleared to do so by the Designated Representative.
+The Designated Representative shall not allow any infected or symptomatic person to return to work who has not been cleared to do so, in writing, by an appropriate healthcare provider. - 6.7 Business Continuity during an emergency, employees look to management to provide leadership for the company.
+If a large percentage of personnel become ill, our business continuity plans will be initiated so that if significant absenteeism or changes in business practices are required, business operations can be effectively maintained.